ttencate/taekwindow/Readme.txt

 - made the modifier and mouse buttons, as well as closest-corner resizing, into options as per http://sourceforge.net/tracker/index.php?func=detail&aid=1653698&group_id=185457&atid=913356
+- added an option to the configuration tool for creating/deleting a Startup shortcut in the Start Menu

 0.1.1:
 - implemented closest-corner resizing as per